R - 3

 'let us build each other'

-Students begin their schooling by learning in isiXhosa and are then required to transition into an English curriculum for all subject areas in Grade 4.
+Students in the rural Eastern Cape begin their schooling by learning in isiXhosa and are then required to transition into an English curriculum for all subject areas in Grade 4.

-Our after-school Masakhane program works with 120 students from Grades 6-9 by facilitating high-quality, creative English and mathematics lessons which support their formal schooling experience.
+Our after-school Masakhane program works with 120 students from Grades 4-7 by facilitating high-quality, creative English and mathematics lessons which support their formal schooling experience

 Students attend afternoon classes three times a week.
 During these lessons they have the opportunity to use Netbooks (tablets) and an offline mathematics tutoring program to reinforce their understanding and practice problem-solving.